tonycheng521/BGGN213/README.md

-# bggn213
+# Bioinformatics Class
-classwork from bggn213
+My work from bggn213 class at UCSD